docampomill/figures/README.md

 # figures
-Figures and tables for publication.
+Figures and tables for publications.
 Made for sharing purposes.